nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 Format: `extract emails`

 <div markdown="span" class="alert alert-primary">:bulb: **Tip:**
-Paste the link in the address bar of a browser and a pop-up will appear, prompting you to open up your email apps e.g.Outlook !
+Paste the link in the address bar of a browser and a pop-up will appear, prompting you to open up your email apps e.g. Outlook !
 </div>

 Examples: